GemmaButcher-dev/freestyle_dance/README.md

   * The hero images were chosen
   * The youtube iframe offers a visually stimulating and engaging experience and is appropriate for all ages making it appropriate for the intended audience.
+  * The decision was taking to change the hero image on the home page to one where the dancer was smiling in order to meet this criteria.
+The colour theme remains unchanged due to the back ground and image colour remaining the same.
+  * The user can engage with the site user by filling out the contact form on the contact page.

 4. Know what the next steps to take are.

   * The competition page offers information on what is required to be able to take part in competitions and how to go about it.
   * External links to the Association of Dance and Freestyle professionals which lists qualified teachers and respective schools.
 This link is also found in the footer.
+  * The contact form on the contact page offers users the opportunity to contact the site owner for further information.

 5. Easily navigate to the facebook page to follow and interact.

-  * There is a link to the facebook page in the footer on all pages.
+  * There is a link to the facebook page in the footer on all pages allowing the user to navigate to the facebook page in one click.
+  * The link opens in a new tab for ease of navigation.
   * The link is represented by the standard facebook icon.

 #### Freestyle Fanatics can help dancers meet these goals by:

 1. Providing relevant information and links all in one website.

+  * All relevant links and information is displayed across the three pages.
+  * Links to facebook and the ADFP can be found in the footer on all pages.

 2. Providing a simple and clear navigation bar.

+  * Upon entering the site there is a clear functioning nav bar at the top of the page with links to the other site pages that are clearly labelled.
+  * The navbar reduces to a "hamburger" icon for mobile and tablet devices maintaining clear navigation.

 3. Give dancers information about freestyle dance and relevant associated information.

+  * Information across the site lets the user know what the topic is and how they can become invoved in the dance genre.
+  * External links provided to associations for further information.
+  * The contact form on the contact page offers the user the opportunity to contact the site owner.

 4. Engaging images to allow dancer to know they have found the site for the correct genre.

+  * Hero images are used on both the home page and the contact page to allow the user to know they are viewing the correct information and in relation to the relevent genre.

 5. Same theme and layout for all pages.

+  * All pages use the same navbar and footer to maintain site identity and theme.
+  * The same single column layout is used across all pages in line with site theme.
+  * The same colour scheme and border styling is used for all containers and sections.

 6. Use a maximum of 3 clicks from start to end goal to minimise cognitive overload.

     * There is no more than 3 click from one point of the site to the end of the navigation to another part of the site.
-    * Use of a clear navbar and hyperlinks ensure this.
+    * Use of a clear navbar, footer and hyperlinks ensure this.

 7. The feel is engaging and informative.

+    * The hero image provies an immediate user visual stimulation on both the home page and competition page.
+    * There is a youtube iframe video of a freestyle competiton performance on the competition page which offers engaging visual and audio stimulation that the users has full control over at all times.
+    * Information accross the site lets the user know what the topic is and how they can become invoved in the dance genre.
+    * The contact form on the contact page offers users the opportunity to contact the site owner for further information.

 ### Further Testing